raihahahan/SICP/README.md

 ## Description

 This is entirely for me to track my own progress.
 As I am only self-learning this book, the solutions for the exercises may not be fully correct.
 This repo currently only includes exercises for Chapter 1 and less than half of Chapter 2 as it is still a work in progress.
 It also includes Useful Functions containing procedures which may be helpful in certain chapters.
 Over time, more exercises will be added into this repo as I progress further into the book.
-The Chapter 1 folder is currently incomplete as I only started tracking my progress upon starting Chapter 2.

 _**note: Chapter 1 folder has missing exercises as I've only started compiling these exercises halfway through Chapter 2.
 Will sort this out soon.**_